LeoPrivate/ansible-poc/README.md

 * Use the official documentation [Ansible installation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to install ansible
 * Clone the project
-* generate an ssh key and put it in ~/.ssh/ansible-remote.pub , you can rename it if you want but you will have to change the vars_files.yml
+* generate an ssh key and put it in ~/.ssh/ansible-remote.pub on the control node, you can rename it if you want but you will have to change the vars_files.yml by yourself !

 ```bash
 ssh-keygen -t rsa